-Students must comply with Policy 7540.03 and Policy 5136 when using Academy Technology Resources to access and/or use social media.
-Similarly, staff must comply with Policy 7540.04 and Policy 7530.02 when using Academy Technology Resources to access and/or use social media.
+Students must comply with Policy 7540.03 and Policy 5136 when using Academy Technology Resources to access and/or use Academy-approved social media.

+Similarly, staff must comply with Policy 7544, Policy 7540.04, and Policy 7530.02 when using Academy technology resources to access and/or use Academy-approved social media platforms/sites.

-WEB CONTENT, SERVICES AND APPS
+WEB ACCESSIBILITY, CONTENT, APPS AND SERVICES